 Medically referred to as cerumen (pronounced seh-ROO-men), ear wax is a normal, naturally occurring substance secreted in the ear canal—the gateway between your outer and inner ear.
 Ear wax is made up of secretions from the sebaceous and sweat glands, as well as sloughed off skin cells from the ear.
 Ear wax usually picks up a few more microscopic friends, such as hair, dirt and other tiny debris as it slowly migrates to the outer ear.
 The waxy mixture then naturally makes the outward journey, usually nudged along by talking, chewing and other jaw motions.

-While ear wax is good for your ears and overall hearing health there can be too much of a good thing.
-The body will produce as much ear wax as it needs, but sometimes it can produce too much.
-This overproduction of ear wax causes cerumen (ear wax) buildup and ear blockage.
+While ear wax is good for your ears and overall hearing health, there can be too much of a good thing.
+The body will usually only produce as much ear wax as it needs, but sometimes it can create too much.
+This overproduction causes ear wax buildup and ear canal blockage.
 Several factors can influence ear wax production, including diet, stress and hygiene.
 Studies have shown that consuming foods rich in omega 3 fatty acids (found in food, such as fish, flaxseed and walnuts) reduces the chance of excess ear wax buildup.

-Ear wax, in and of itself, is not a bad thing.
-However, too much ear wax in the ear canal can harden and dry up over time, increasing the risk of blockage.
-Impacted ear wax can cause a host of issues, including infections, ear aches—even hearing loss.
-Ear wax can even make your hearing aids function less than optimally, which is just one reason why you should learn how to clean your hearing aids.
+Excess ear wax can harden and dry up over time, and this impacted ear wax can cause a host of issues, including infections, earaches—even hearing loss.
+Ear wax buildup can also make your hearing aids function less than optimally, which is just one reason why you should learn how to clean your hearing aids and do it regularly.

 Conductive types of hearing loss can often be temporary.
-For example, if impacted ear wax is the culprit, it can be removed in a safe and timely manner to reverse the hearing loss.
+If impacted ear wax is the culprit, its removal in a safe and timely manner can reverse the hearing loss.
 However, if impacted ear wax is left untreated in the canal for too long, it can potentially lead to more permanent hearing loss.
 Researchers have found that mice exposed to conductive hearing loss over the course of a year experienced lasting damage to the inner ear.